-The pistol squat is a challenging body weight strength exercise that requires not only strength but significant control and mobility.
-Quite often the extreme mobility demands of the pistol squat are overlooked so we will start with the most commonly limited mobility deficits for the squat and then discuss a progression of strength exercises you can use to build up to a pistol squat!
+The pistol squat is a challenging bodyweight strength exercise.
+It not only requires strength but significant control and mobility.
+Quite often the extreme mobility demands of the pistol squat are overlooked.
+So, we will start with the most commonly limited mobility deficits for the squat and then discuss a progression of strength exercises you can use to build up to a pistol squat!

 Mobility Demands of the Pistol Squat

 Compared to a bilateral squat, the pistol squat will not allow for the legs to be positioned outside of the athlete’s center.
-Instead the down leg will be positioned right under the athlete’s center of mass.
-This will increase the hip internal rotation mobility demands (or the athlete will have a very hard time balancing).
+But with the single-leg squat, the down leg will be positioned right under the athlete’s center of mass.
+So, this will increase the hip internal rotation mobility demands as shown in the video below.

 Finally, assessing an athlete’s hamstring length for the forward leg will decrease the difficulty in stabilizing the pelvis and holding the forward leg up.
 If tight, it will take considerable work for the hip flexors on that side to hold the leg up.
 You should be able to achieve an 80+ degree angle in this test:

 Some will argue that the athlete should strive to keep a neutral spine with the pistol squat.
-I disagree as there is no load on the spine I don’t believe keeping an upright spine is necessary, and rounding forward will actually make it easier to balance for many athletes.
+I disagree as there is no load on the spine.
+I don’t believe keeping an upright spine is necessary, and rounding forward will make it easier to balance for many athletes.

 Pistol Squat Strength Progressions

-I like to start a reverse lunge progression to begin developing single leg lower body strength and control.
-By decreasing the assistance of the back leg as shown in the video, we increase the demand of the front leg.
-BUT for this progression to work, you must emphasize putting as much weight forward as possible to replicate the loading pattern of a pistol squat.
+I like to start a reverse lunge progression to begin developing single-leg lower body strength and control.
+By decreasing the assistance of the back leg, as shown in the video, we increase the demand for the front leg.
+But, for this progression to work, you must emphasize putting as much weight forward as possible to replicate the loading pattern of a pistol squat.
 If you keep your weight back, you’ll get far less carryover to the pistol.

-Once the athlete can perform a low box pistol, throw the box away and use a light weight to help provide a counterbalance to help decrease the stability demands.
+Once the athlete can perform a low box pistol, throw the box away.
+Then, use a light weight to help provide a counterbalance to help decrease the stability demands.